>> Thursday, March 6, 2014

 I love books that make me want to be a better team player in my family, a better mother, wife and partner.
 This is how I felt reading this book.
 It empowered me to keep working at building up my family, even on days where I feel I just want to walk out and take a vacation...alone!

 Some things I had heard before but they deserved repetition because they are worthy, and others were a revelation to me.
 This book is well-written, easy to read and a good resource I will refer to often.
 Highly recommended to all families!

 Reviewed by Laura

-Disclosure: Thanks to the publisher and NetGalley for sending us a copy of this book for review.
-We were not compensated in any other way, nor told how to rate or review this product.
+Disclosure: Thanks to the publisher and Litfuse for sending me this book for review.
+I was not compensated in any other way, nor told how to rate or review this product.